 What does organic actually mean?

 There are some things that aren't done when growing vegetables organically.
-Farmers aren't allowed to use artificial fertiliser, which keeps the soil – and the vegetables – healthy.
+Farmers aren't allowed to use artificial fertilisers.
+Using organic fertilisers keeps the soil – and the vegetables – healthy.
 Chemical and synthetic pesticides are banned as well, with preventive measures being the main weapon against disease and insects.
-And organic farmers do their weeding by hand, just like we used to do.
+Moreover, organic farmers do their weeding by hand, just like in the past, or mechanically: for example with specialised machines or with heat treatment.
 To stop soil exhaustion, they also sow different crops on a rotating basis in the same field.
+Including, for example, yellow mustard, red clover, common vetch, phacelia and other crops known as ‘green manure’.
 This multi-year plan prevents the soil from being depleted of its nutrients.

 Organic chickens and organic eggs